nydailynews/russia-connex/app/story.md

 ## The Trump family
 ![Donald Trump](static/img/trump.png)
 ### Donald Trump
-#### Became the 45th president in a surprise 2016 victory
+#### 45th President of the United States
 Evidence is consistently surfacing that Trump or people in his orbit may have had some kind of interaction with the Russian government during the campaign, but Trump has denied having any political or business ties.
 According to the Senate Intelligence Committee testimony of former FBI Director James Comey, Trump asked Comey to back off of the criminal investigation into campaign adviser turned National Security Adviser Michael Flynn's ties to Russia.
 He also reportedly ordered Director of National Intelligence Dan Coats and NSA Chief Mike Rogers to publicly say there was no wrongdoing on Trump's behalf, and told them to get Comey to lay off of Flynn.

 ![Jared Kushner](static/img/kushner.png)
 ### Jared Kushner
 #### Trump's son-in-law, who serves as one of his closest advisers
 Kushner had denied having any interactions with Russian officials during the campaign, but subsequently acknowledged having two meetings.
-Reuters reported in May that Kushner allegedly spoke with Kremlin officials last year about setting up a secret backchannel to communicate about diplomatic matters.
+Reuters reported in May that Kushner spoke with Kremlin officials last year about setting up a secret backchannel to communicate about diplomatic matters.
 Around the same time, Kushner also met with the chief executive of a state-owned bank who has ties to Putin, and it is not clear why.
-Kushner has reportedly become a focus of the criminal investigation, but he faces no charges or specific allegations.
+Kushner has reportedly become a focus of the criminal investigation into the Trump campaign, but he faces no charges or specific allegations.
+He turned out to have yet another Russia interaction, in a secret meeting at Trump Tower (see Donald Trump Jr.).

 ![Eric Trump](static/img/eric-trump.gif)
 ### Eric Trump
-#### Trump's oldest son who runs the Trump Organization
+#### Trump's son who co-runs the Trump Organization
 Golf writer James Dodson claimed this year that Eric in 2014 told him that Russia gives the family <q>all the funds we need</q> for their golf courses.
 Eric has denied this encounter happened.
+He runs the Trump Organization with Donald Trump Jr.

 ![Donald Trump Jr.](static/img/trump-jr.png)
 ### Donald Trump Jr.
-#### Trump's adult son who runs the Trump Organization
+#### Trump's eldest son
-President Trump's oldest son, who has admitted to setting up a meeting between campaign officials and a Kremlin-connected Russian lawyer two weeks after Trump clinched the GOP nomination.
-The New York Times reported that Trump was lured to the meeting with promises of damaging information about Hillary Clinton, though it's unclear if he received any.
-Paul Manafort and Jared Kushner were also at the meeting, which is the only confirmed sitdown between the Trump campaign and a Russian national.
-Trump Jr. initially said it was simply "a short introductory meeting" focused on a Russian adoption program.
-But he at first denied that it even happened.
+President Trump's oldest son, who has admitted to setting up a meeting between campaign officials and a Kremlin-connected Russian lawyer to get dirt on Hillary Clinton in June 2016.
+After days of New York Times reports revealed the meeting, Trump tweeted the emails he exchanged with Rob Goldstone (see below), a music promoter who offered a chance for intel on Clinton.
+Goldstone made clear that this was part of Russia's bid to help Donald Trump, and Trump Jr. replied, "if it's what you say I love it."
+Trump Jr. claims he was only expecting to get basic opposition research.
 ^^^^^^
 ## Trump associates
 ![Jeff Sessions](static/img/sessions.png)